 I’ve read of some Ayurvedic practitioners recommending taking a teaspoon of powdered amla after each meal to help treat digestive problems and acidity in the body.
 This would likely be a temporary dosage though and it would be advisable to seek the advice of someone knowledgeable in Ayurveda if you intend to use it in these larger amounts.

 Some sites recommend taking amla powder with a teaspoon of sugar or honey.
 Once again, that seems like unneeded sugars when so many of us are already overloaded with stuff (antibacterial manuka honey with all of its beneficial properties could be a good exception).

 While the powder isn’t sweet, there’s no reason why it couldn’t be mixed up in a small glass of water, perhaps with some fresh lemon juice for cleansing the digestive system first thing.

 In the past, I’ve sprinkled it on soft fruit like bananas and papaya, mash it up with a fork and barely tasted it.
 It can also be mixed in with a small amount of good quality fruit juice (but be aware that large glasses of commercial juice can really spike your blood sugar, often leading to a tiring crash after that brief sugar high).
 Generally it’s much better to make your own.

 These days, the best way to have amla that I’ve found is to mix it into a superfood smoothie.
 I share the complete recipe with lots of variations next.

-Amla powder is also a key ingredient of two of the most famous Ayurvedic preparations – triphala and chyavanprash.
-I’ll be covering them in detail ahead.
+Amla powder is also a key ingredient of one of the most famous Ayurvedic preparations – Triphala.
+I’ll be covering this amazing superfood in detail ahead.

 I’d be interested to hear of any other ways you know of to use amla.
 While it is still relatively unknown outside of the Indian community in the United States, I don’t think a superfood this good will stay that way for much longer.